go-addrs/addrs/README.md

 ### Set and FixedSet

-A `Set` contains any arbitrary combination of individual, distinct `Address` values. `Address`, `Prefix`, and `Range` are similar to sets but are more constrained.
+A `Set` contains any arbitrary collection of individual, distinct `Address` values. `Address`, `Prefix`, and `Range` are similar to sets but are more constrained.
 The API provides methods to convert freely between these types.